Summary: This in-depth article explains

 The pump source of a thin-disk laser is usually based on high-power diode bars, either in fiber-coupled form or with free-space power delivery.
 A typical pump wavelength is 940 nm for Yb:YAG, whereas ytterbium-doped tungstate crystals can be more efficiently pumped near 981 nm.

 Reduced Thermal Issues at High Output Powers; Power Scalability

 A very important property arising from the thin-disk geometry is power scalability in a strict and meaningful sense.
-The scaling procedure is simple: for example, the output power can be doubled by applying twice the pump power to twice the area on the disk, while keeping the disk thickness and doping level constant.
-The laser resonator has to be modified so as to double the mode area in the disk.
+The scaling procedure is simple.
+For example, the output power can be doubled by applying twice the pump power to twice the area on the disk, while keeping the disk thickness and doping level constant.
+The laser resonator has to be modified in order to double the mode area in the disk.
 With this scaling procedure applied, the new design with twice the output power has unchanged peak optical intensities and a nearly unchanged maximum temperature in the disk (the latter essentially because the cooling area has also been doubled).
-As far as thermal lensing results from the temperature dependence of the refractive index, the dioptric power (inverse focal length) of the thermal lens is reduced to half of the original value, which just compensates the doubled sensitivity of the larger mode to focal length changes.
-The power has thus been scaled without increasing optical intensities, the magnitude of temperature rises, or thermal lens problems.
+As far as thermal lensing results from the temperature dependence of the refractive index, the dioptric power (inverse focal length) of the thermal lens is reduced to half of its original value.
+This reduction compensates for the doubled sensitivity of the larger mode to changes in focal length.
+The power has thus been scaled without increasing optical intensities, the magnitude of temperature rises, or causing thermal lens problems.